unm-historiography/2015-spring/final-comment/Joseph-Final-Comment.md

 The only thing I think I'm sure of, as far as tweeking, is two fold.
 1) I don't agree with changing the lower division course.
 I think getting into micro before macro is getting the cart before the horse.
 2) I do think that this class, being the last history class in my path, was getting the horse before the cart.
 I think this class would be better served as a pre-req for upper division humanities.
 I also wish there was a class like this in literature, econ, etc.

+PS: would also like to say as to avoid 'getting it twisted', in relation my last comment...my political qualms with the last book weren’t large.
+I am not a climate change denier, nor a proponent of unfettered capitalism.
+Just that the authors made it seem like if you weren’t with their exact line of thought than you were the enemy.
+That’s where i was coming from with my comment about the political bias of the book.